molnarmark/spinny/README.md

 ```

 Spinny uses the [colorize](http://github.com/molnarmark/colorize) library for terminal colors.
+For spinners to use, take a look at the [spinners JSON file](https://github.com/molnarmark/spinny/blob/master/spinners.json).
+(Credit goes to [sindresorhus](https://github.com/sindresorhus/cli-spinners))

 ## API Reference
 The following procs are available on a ```Spinny``` object: